5 Structural Types of Log Homes

 5. Hybrid Log Homes

 Each log home type presents different opportunities for design and function.
-From the historical allure of full scribe to the modern adaptability of hybrids, understanding these structural types enables prospective homeowners to make choices that align with their vision and lifestyle needs.
+From historical allure of full scribe to modern adaptability of hybrids, understanding these structural types enables prospective homeowners to make choices that align with their vision and lifestyle needs.